 21 of 25All photos

 At 115 calories per 3-ounce serving, skinless turkey breast has 45 fewer calories than dark meat.
 Go ahead and help yourself to dark or light meat, but leave behind the skin to save 40 calories and 5 grams of fat.
-In case turkey's not on your dinner menu, cut calories from any meal with these 15 best protein bets.
+In case turkey's not on your dinner menu, check out the list of high-protein foods you should eat.

 Eating Light Tip #22: Finish with Fruit